ggonnella/fastsubtrees/docs/paper.md

 The tree contained 2447574 nodes.
-The generation of the tree representation of the NCBI taxonomy tree from the dump files using the _fastsubtrees construct_ command required
-9 minutes and 23 seconds (average of 3 runs).
+The generation of the tree representation of the NCBI taxonomy tree from the dump files using the _fastsubtrees construct_ command required 12.5 seconds (average of 3 runs).

 An alternative to the use of _fastsubtrees_ is to store the tree data in a SQL database and extract subtrees using hierarchical SQL queries.
-We implemented this solution in a package _ntmirror_: the dump data downloaded by _ntdownload_ is loaded into a MariaDB database (version 10.6.10) and the script _ntmirror-extract-subtree_, based on SQLAlchemy allows to extract a subtree using SQL.
+We implemented this solution in a package _ntmirror_.
+First, the dump data downloaded by _ntdownload_ is loaded into a MariaDB database (version 10.6.10) using the script _ntmirror-dbload_, requiring 28.8 seconds (average of 3 runs).
+Thereafter, subtrees are extracted using the script _ntmirror-extract-subtree_, based on SQLAlchemy, implementing a hierarchical SQL query.
 The installation of _ntmirror_ using ``pip`` requires the installation of MariaDB and its Python connector (_mariadb_ package).

 To select subtrees of different sizes for the benchmarks, we started from the taxonomy ID of _Escherichia coli_ K12 MG1655 (511145) and climbed up the